vvickky007/QuickELK/README.md

 - Helm Installed and Configured to access Kubernetes Cluster Master for deployments.
 - Ansible Installed and Configured to run playbook.
 - Sufficent resource over kubernetes worker for the entire deployment.
+- External Load Balancer(Metal LB) need to be configured over Kubernetes, to access Kubernetes GUI from LoadBalancer Service.

 ## Tools and Technologies Used